Ensono/amido.github.io/docs/workloads/azure/data/etl_pipelines/ingest_data_azure.md

 ### Data Factory triggers

-An example Data Factory pipeline trigger is provided.
-This utilises the [tumbling window trigger](https://learn.microsoft.com/en-us/azure/data-factory/how-to-create-tumbling-window-trigger?tabs=data-factory) type.
+An example Data Factory pipeline trigger is provided and associated to the ingest pipeline.
+Triggers can be viewed in the Data Factory UI through Manage > Triggers.

+The example triggers utilise the [tumbling window trigger](https://learn.microsoft.com/en-us/azure/data-factory/how-to-create-tumbling-window-trigger?tabs=data-factory) type.
 A tumbling window is a continuous and non-overlapping time interval.
 It allows reliable incremental data ingestion and, in Data Factory, allows re-running of specific windows later if an error happens and ensures that no data will be lost.

 The trigger can be setup to any granularity down to 5 minutes.
 Every time it triggers a pipeline, it automatically passes the windowStart and windowEnd parameters for the relevant time window.
 If any kind of incident happens, the missing or failed time windows will run retroactively as soon as possible, either sequentially or in parallel (following the Max concurrency option).
 The benefit of this behaviour it that it guaranties that no time windows are lost or forgotten even if ran days later.
 Data Factory allows us to re-run individual time windows at will, even if they succeeded.